asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 Hearing assistive devices often process sound in the time-frequency domain; however, as we’ll see, speech separation algorithms have used both time frequency and time-frequency representations.

 ### Evaluation
-Perhaps the primary benchmark dataset for speech separation is WSJ0-2mix, which combines pairs of ~3-8 second clips of the Wall Street Journal news, representing different gender combinations.
+Perhaps the primary benchmark dataset for speech separation is WSJ0-2mix; it combines pairs of ~3-8 second clips of the Wall Street Journal news, representing different gender combinations.
 In total, the training set consists of 30 hrs of mixed audio.
 Some papers also use WSJ0-3mix, which is constructed the same way with triples of clips.
 Note that while these datasets cover a wide range of spoken vocabulary, they are sanitized versions of the audio that one might hear in real life.

 Researchers measure speech separation models with scale-invariant signal-to-noise ratio improvement (SI-SNRi).
 We can break the definition down: